MarkusBauer/saarctf-gameserver/README.md

 If you want to build your own CTF with this framework: contact us for additional explanations.

-This CTF infrastructure was build in a two-years-effort by @MarkusBauer, with additional contributions by [Jonas Bushart](https://github.com/jonasbb) and Patrick Schmelzeisen.
+This CTF infrastructure was build in a two-years-effort by @MarkusBauer, with additional contributions by [Jonas Bushart](https://github.com/jonasbb), Patrick Schmelzeisen, Niklas Beierl, and Simon Einzinger.

 Structure
 ---------
 - Central databases: PostgresSQL, Redis, RabbitMQ
-- Central gameserver *(folder `controlserver`)*: Round timer, dispatches checker scripts, calculate ranking and create scoreboard
+- Central gameserver *(folder `controlserver`)*: Tick timer, dispatches checker scripts, calculate ranking and create scoreboard
 - Checker script workers *(folder `checker_runner`)*: Run the checker scripts
 - Submission Server: Accept flags from the participants
-- VPN Server: OpenVPN-Servers for each team with additional monitoring / IPTables controller / tcpdump.
+- VPN Server: Wireguard/OpenVPN servers for each team with additional monitoring / IPTables controller / tcpdump.

 Setup